 Now go forth and bake up some of these beauties!
 You'll love 'em, and so will all your friends and family.
 Mine certainly do!

-- 13 tablespoons unsalted butter, room temperature
+- 12 tablespoons unsalted butter, melted and slightly cooled

-- 1 ½ cups dark brown sugar
+- 1 ½ cups dark brown sugar packed

-- 1 large egg, at room temperature
+- 1 large egg room temperature

-- 1 cup all-purpose flour
+- 2 cups all-purpose flour

-- 1 ½ teaspoons baking powder
+- 1 teaspoon baking powder

 - 1 teaspoon kosher salt*